DimitriPalmer22/Relapse-Code-Documentation/_temp/03-07 Behavior Overhaul.md

 DECOUPLE:

 - Movement & Detection behaviors.
 Movement script should only control moving from point to point.
 The brain of the enemy determines which function to run.
+- New movement script: Contains all the code possible for walking to a given point, strafing, or wandering.
+- The old movement scripts will be used as additional logic for if a specific movement state should be implemented

 ### Behavior State
 - A set of conditions (To determine if the state)